CART 7022 Writing, Sounds, Images, Texts

 Coordinator Kate Richards Opens in new window

-Description This unit will involve a reflection on practice-based research in the arts.
+Description In Spring 2023 this subject replaced by CART 6002 - Reading and Writing Australia.
+This subject will involve a reflection on practice-based research in the arts.
 It will involve a consideration of how various art-forms might interact and inform one another.
 There will, then, be a focus on interdisciplinary interaction in the arts: across music, visual arts, and writing, with a strong interest in the potentials of new media.
 Throughout we will make comparisons with the relationship between sound and text in film, and in the media more broadly.

 School Humanities & Comm Arts